-Kenneth L. Stilson is best known as the author of the classic text, Acting Is Believing, 8th, 9th, 10th, 11th, and 12th editions, with Larry D. Clark and the late Charles McGaw, which has been adopted by more than 150 universities and colleges around the world.
+Kenneth L. Stilson is best known as the author of the classic text, Acting Is Believing, 8th, 9th, 10th, 11th, and 12th editions, with the late Larry D. Clark and the late Charles McGaw, which has been adopted by more than 150 universities and colleges around the world.

-Professor of Acting, Directing and Musical Theatre and Chair of the Conservatory of Theatre & Dance in The Earl & Margie Holland School of Visual & Performing Arts at Southeast Missouri State University, Kenn played an instrumental role in building the professional training programs in theatre and dance at Southeast, which recently received accreditation from the National Association of Schools of Theatre (NAST).
+Professor of Acting, Directing and Musical Theatre and Founding Chair of The Conservatory of Theatre & Dance in The Earl & Margie Holland School of Visual & Performing Arts at Southeast Missouri State University, Kenn played an instrumental role in building the professional training programs in theatre and dance at Southeast.

 As a professional director, writer, and actor, Kenn has worked in such theatres as the Lincoln Center (NYC), American Academy of Dramatic Art/Hudson Theatre (Hollywood, CA), The Gallery Players (NYC, Off Off Broadway), Southern Repertory Theatre (New Orleans), Le Petite Theatre (New Orleans), Alabama Lyric Theatre, Stage West Theatre (Ft.
 Worth), Shakespeare in the Park (Ft.
-Worth), First Run Theatre (St. Louis), MU’s Summer Repertory Theatre, River Campus Summer Arts Festival, Oklahoma Shakespearean Festival, Mississippi Shakespeare Festival and the Last Frontier Theatre Festival (Alaska), and the River Campus Summer Arts Festival.
-From Shakespeare to modern musicals and plays, he has also directed over 55 university theatre productions for Southeast Missouri State University, Texas Wesleyan University, Texas Woman’s University, Stetson University, The University of South Alabama, and The University of Missouri-Columbia.
-He has been an acting coach for 23 years, and he has many former students working professionally in theatre, film, and television, including two who have recently won Obie Awards and Tony Awards.
+Worth), First Run Theatre (St. Louis), MU’s Summer Repertory Theatre, River Campus Summer Arts Festival, Oklahoma Shakespearean Festival, Mississippi Shakespeare Festival, Last Frontier Theatre Festival (Alaska), and the River Campus Summer Arts Festival.
+From Shakespeare to modern musicals and plays, he has also directed over 60 university theatre productions for Southeast Missouri State University, Texas Wesleyan University, Texas Woman’s University, Stetson University, The University of South Alabama, and The University of Missouri-Columbia.
+He has been an acting coach for more than 25 years, and he has many former students working professionally in theatre, film, and television, including two who have won Obie and Tony Awards.